We all have some idea of what a brand is. A Ford, a Chevy, Apple, or Amazon.

 The Psychology Behind Branding.

 Online business’s need branding just as much as brick and mortar business’s.
-The Amazon example above is one example, but there are thousands of others.
+The Amazon example above is one example, but there are millions of others.

 Shopify, one of the giants of E-Commerce has a largely green website.
 It’s logo has a symbol and three colors.